Performance Analysis of 5G RAN Slicing Deployment Options in Industry 4.0 Factories: Performance Results

 \subsection{Comparison of Network Slicing Strategies}

-This section comparatively evaluates the considered \gls{RAN} slicing deployment options under a common slice-planning framework, focusing on their impact on per-flow delay guarantees and radio resource utilization.
-Table~\ref{tab:comp_scenarios} reports the resulting normalized delay bounds for all flows, Table~\ref{tab:FinalRBsslices} summarizes the slice-level \gls{RB} allocations obtained after convergence of the proposed planner, and Fig.~\ref{fig:efficiency} illustrates the trade-off between \gls{RB} utilization and delay performance.
+This section compares the considered \gls{RAN} slicing deployment options under a common slice-planning framework, focusing on per-flow delay guarantees and radio resource utilization.
+Table~\ref{tab:comp_scenarios} reports the normalized delay bounds for all flows, Table~\ref{tab:FinalRBsslices} summarizes the slice-level \gls{RB} allocations obtained after convergence of the proposed planner, and Fig.~\ref{fig:efficiency} illustrates the trade-off between \gls{RB} utilization and delay performance.

-\textbf{Delay satisfaction.} The impact of the slicing strategy on delay satisfaction is best analyzed by distinguishing between abundant and scarce bandwidth regimes.
+\textbf{Delay satisfaction.} The impact of the slicing strategy is best understood by distinguishing between abundant and scarce bandwidth regimes.
 Under the 100\,MHz configuration ($N_{cell}^{RB}=135$), all deployment options satisfy the per-flow delay requirements, including the baseline without slicing (DO-\#0).
-In this regime, flows $f_7$ and $f_8$, which are characterized by the highest arrival rates and the most stringent delay objectives, consistently exhibit the largest normalized delay bounds across all deployment options, while still remaining below unity.
+In this regime, flows $f_7$ and $f_8$, which have the highest arrival rates and most stringent delay requirements, consistently exhibit the largest normalized delay bounds, while still remaining below unity.